-63 DEL.
+59 See DEL.
 CONST. of 1792, art.
 VIII, § 2; GA.
 CONST. of 1789, art.
-IV, § 2; Pa.
-Const. of 1790, art.
+IV, § 2; PA.
+CONST. of 1790, art.
 III, § 2; KY.
 CONST. of 1792, art.
 III, § 2.
-Shifting gears, the Kentucky Constitution of 1799 required that federal and state elections be held by voice vote.
-KY.
+Although Kentucky in 1799 shifted gears and required in its constitution that federal and state elections be held by voice vote rather than ballot, see KY.
 CONST. of 1799, art.
-VI, § 16.
-Though this marked a major substantive change in election regulation, this 1799 provision was every bit as inconsistent with ISL theory as its "ballot" predecessor in Kentucky's first constitution.
+VI, § 16, this 1799 provision was every bit as inconsistent with ISL theory as its "ballot" predecessor in Kentucky's first constitution.
 It is worth mentioning that these provisions constrained governors as well as state legislatures, and that governors would have to obey these limits even when discharging the power conferred by Article I, section 2 to the "Executive Authority [to] issue Writs of Election to fill" House vacancies.
 Thus, there is no "Independent State Governor" (ISG) theory" that would apply here, and we are not aware of anyone who has even argued for one.
-For more on these early constitutions, see the important new work by Hayward H. Smith, Revisiting the History of the Independent State Legislature Doctrine, 53 St. MARY'S L.J. (forthcoming 2022).
+For more on these early constitutions, see the important new work by Hayward H. Smith, Revisiting the History of the Independent State Legislature Doctrine, 53 ST. MARY'S L.J. (forthcoming 2022).